 Salonica

 The Jewish presence in Thessaloniki was unique in Europe: In the 1800s and early 1900s Salonica (the name under the Ottomans) was a majority Jewish city where the shipyards and the port were closed on Saturday.
+Ben Gurion moved to Salonica in 1910 to learn Turkish and persuaded several of the port workers to move to British Palestine to help build what would become the port of Haifa.
 The Great Fire of 1917 destroyed the heart of the old town, and it was rebuilt on a modern plan by a French architect to look eerily like Casablanca.
-Unlike Most European cities, there were no Jewish ghettoes in Thessaloniki, as the population was spread throughout the city; and because both Jews and Christians were second class citizens under the Ottomans, there was very little religious persecution by Christians against Jews.
-This came into play sharply as Salonica’s Jews confronted the toxicity of Hitler’s anti-semitism; they apparently had no deep-in-their-DNA experience with that level of hatred – unlike their brethren in Poland, Ukraine and the Russian Empire.
+The Jewish population declined after 1917 with an exodus of emigration, and their importance waned after the influx of Greeks from Turkey in 1923.
+Unlike Most European cities, there were no Jewish ghettoes in Thessaloniki, as the population was spread throughout the city; and because both Jews and Christians were second class citizens under the Ottomans, there was comparatively little religious persecution by Christians against Jews This came into play as Salonica’s Jews confronted the toxicity of Hitler’s anti-semitism; they did not have the deep-in-their-DNA experience with that level of hatred – unlike their brethren in Poland, Ukraine and the Russian Empire.

-A lengthy conflict among survivors and the remaining Jewish community of about 1500 was finally resolved in 2014 by dedicating a small memorial to commemorate the site of the former cemetery.
+A lengthy conflict between the city and the remaining Jewish community of about 1500 was finally resolved in 2014 by dedicating a small memorial to commemorate the site of the former cemetery.
 Sadly, many of the thousands of medieval tombstones have been used in building sites throughout the area.
 I found this simple memorial (below) profoundly moving.

 More scenes from Thessaloniki below: